Elendarion/ElendarionHubCore/README.md

-# ElendarionHubCore
+#ElendarionHubCore

-The main plugin of Hub server.
+The main plugin for the HUB of Elendarion